 - 15.1 You may use sub-contractors to carry out individual tasks to help you in your parking management and enforcement responsibilities.
 If you do this, you are responsible for making sure the sub-contractor keeps to the Code as if you were carrying out the tasks.
-If the sub-contractor does not keep to the Code, this failure will be treated as an act of non-compliance by you. - 15.2 If you provide a service to a customer that allows the customer to issue parking charge notices themselves ('self-ticketing services') and you process the tickets, then you are responsible for making sure the customer keeps to the Code.
+If the sub-contractor does not keep to the Code, this failure will be treated as an act of non-compliance by you. - I 5.2 Self-Ticketing can be defined as any PCN issued or information gathered that results in a PCN being issued by a party who is not directly employed by the parking operator for example a representative of the landowner. - 15.2a You are responsible for making sure the customer keeps to the Code.
 You must provide your customer with an up-to-date copy of the Code and get their signed confirmation that they have read the Code and agree to keep to it. - 15.3 You must tell promptly if you intend to provide self-ticketing services.
-If we or our agent ask you, you must show us the evidence that the customer has agreed to keep to the Code.
+If we or our agent ask you, you must show us the evidence that the customer has agreed to keep to the Code. - 15.4 Self-ticketers must be registered with the BPA before they are able to issue a Parking Charge or their operator can request keeper data relating to a parking incident. - 15.5 All operators offering self-ticketing will be required to register the organisations that they look after with the BPA and supply photographs of the locations that they manage, showing the signage in place within their registration documentation. - 15.6 All self-ticketing sites should be visited by the operator prior to any enforcement action being taken, unless there is an exemption by the ATA. - 15.7 Operators will be required to self-report any, and every, breach of the Code by self-ticketers to the BPA Compliance Team who in turn will investigate and may take necessary disciplinary action.
+Failure to do this may be seen as a sanctionable breach of the Code. - 15.8 The practice of offering financial incentives relating to the quantity of parking charge notices directly to the person who issues a parking charge notice or gathers evidence for one, in a self ticketing or similar arrangement is prohibited. - 15.9 Operators are required to ensure that the self-ticketing organisations that they have responsibility for, undertake appropriate training.